gi-no/blog_mean_stack/article2.md

 * Infinite scrolling list
 * Starred messages (Add, remove, or list)

 You can download the source code below.
-But, I suggest writing code by your hands to get more feeling.
+But, I suggest writing code by your hands to have a better understanding for the codes.

 [https://github.com/gi-no/paizatter](https://github.com/gi-no/paizatter)